Do you know the difference between a sexual assault survivor and sexual abuse survivor?

 These distinctions are essential to the survivor.
 The sad thing is the survivor may not yet realize this.

 Correctly identifying what they have experienced can empower the survivor.
 It can bring clarity in defining harm and seeking the proper kind of treatment.

 It can help to remove shame from the survivor.
 It can cause them to seek out and identify others like themselves and form a supportive community.

 These distinctions are important to you as you knowingly or unknowingly interact with survivors.

 Both survivors may come to you as adults to discuss what they have experienced.

-But the sexual abuse survivor is bringing their childhood identity with them as well.
+But the sexual abuse survivor is bringing their childhood identity with them.
 And that child deserves to be treated with kindness by both you and the survivor.

 Understanding the difference between sexual assault and abuse can help you be a safe place of healing for the survivor.
 It can help you restore what was broken.

-How can you help the sexual assault and sexual abuse survivors that you encounter?
-Will knowing the significant numbers of survivors cause you to change the way you speak about these topics in culture?
+How can you help the sexual assault and sexual abuse survivors you encounter?
+Will knowing the significant numbers of survivors cause you to change how you speak about these topics in culture?